-- Pay the $25 non-refundable enrollment fee and return the signed Intent to Enroll form to reserve a seat.
+- Pay the $25 non-refundable enrollment fee and electronically complete the Intent to Enroll form to reserve a seat.

 - Pay the $500 tuition deposit (applicable to your first term's tuition) by the deadline date.
 Carefully read the language on the Intent to Enroll form if your application was processed after the posted deadline date.
 Once the deposit has been paid, the Financial Aid Office can proceed with processing your financial aid.

 - Arrange for your housing needs.

 - Once the $25 enrollment fee and the $500 tuition deposit have been paid, you can expect to receive information about how to access WMU-Cooley's web Portal.
 This information will arrive about two months prior to the start of classes.
 Everything you will need for attending orientation and for starting classes will be accessible through the Portal.
 You will receive your class schedule approximately 4 weeks prior to the start of the semester.